Crook Hall

-Crook Hall, sited near Lanchester, County Durham, some 8 mi north west of the city of Durham, was one of two Roman Catholic seminaries which temporarily replaced the Douai seminary in Douai, France when that college was suppressed soon after the French Revolution.
+Crook Hall, sited near Lanchester, County Durham, some 8 mi north west of the city of Durham, was the seat of the Baker family and one of two Roman Catholic seminaries which temporarily replaced the Douai seminary in Douai, France when that college was suppressed soon after the French Revolution.
 Crook Hall was itself superseded after a few years by Ushaw College.

 History

+First documented in the Boldon Book as “Cruketon pays four marks.”
+It is also listed in Bishops Hatfield's survey (1381) as, "John de Kirkby held the vill of Crokhogh and a hundred acres of arable arid woodland, by knight's service and 2s. and half an acre at Stokerley, once of Peter del Croke, 4d."

-The hall had belonged to the Baker family since 1635, when it was purchased by George Baker, Knt., the second son of Oswald Baker of Durham.
-George Baker served as a recorder of Newcastle-on-Tyne and was a defender of that town for King Charles.
+The estate changed hands numerous times during the following centuries ultimately ending up in the possession of the Baker family when purchased by Sir George Baker (1596-1667) in c.
+1635.
+Sir George was the second son of Oswald Baker of Durham.
+Sir George served as a recorder of Newcastle-on-Tyne and was a defender of that town for King Charles during the Civil War.
 His son George inherited the estate in 1667.
 George Baker MP, grandson of the original owner and member of parliament for Durham City, remodelled the house in 1716.
+The antiquarian, Thomas Baker (1656-1740), was a member of the family.